All Episodes

 The Defense Department asked to debrief them.

-Military commanders wanted to talk to uh Bernard Shaw and others about what he'd seen, what they'd seen.
+Military commanders wanted to talk to Bernard Shaw and others about what he'd seen, what they'd seen, maybe gather some intel on the Iraqi enemies.

 Bernard Shaw refused.

-Therefore, he refused to tell the CIA anything that he had seen or witnessed while hold up in the Al Rashid Hotel.
+Therefore, he refused to tell the CIA anything that he had seen or witnessed while holed up in the Al-Rashid Hotel.

 And I remember being flabbergasted by this.